PCBU Responsibilities For Health & Safety

 Remote or Home-Based Work

-For businesses that involve remote or home-based work, the PCBU must ensure that safety measures extend to these environments, covering aspects like ergonomics and mental health support.
+For businesses that involve remote or home-based work, the PCBU must ensure that safety measures extend to these environments, covering aspects like ergonomics and mental health support for remote work.

 Responsibilities of PCBUs